 - 2015-2016 (HB 1255 / SB 2373) – Senators Lorraine Inouye (D-District 4), Donovan Dela Cruz (D-District 22), Russell Ruderman (D-District 2), Brickwood Galuteria (D-District 12), and Glenn Wakai (D-District 15) introduced SB 2373, Hawai‘i Death with Dignity Act, on January 22, 2016.
 The bill was referred to the Committee on Commerce, Consumer Protection, and Health and the Committee on Judiciary and Labor, where it failed to meet a deadline for a hearing to be scheduled.
 In the House, HB 1255, introduced by Representative Ken Ito (D-District 49) in 2015, carried over to the 2016 session.
 Similar to the Senate bill, the House physician-assisted dying bill failed to meet a deadline for a hearing.

-Our leadership team is working with our local partner, Hawai‘i Death with Dignity Society, to rebuild a foundation for success.
+Our leadership team has worked with our local partner, Hawai‘i Death with Dignity Society, to rebuild a foundation for success.

 - History of SB 1129